The Hunted (1995 film): Plot

 During the boat ride to the island, Mieko explains the history of the conflict between the two clans and the samurai concepts of courage and honor to Racine.
-On the island, Racine spends time with the drunken bladesmith Oshima (Kubota), who is constructing a katana for Takeda.
+On the island, Racine spends time with the drunken bladesmith Oshima, who is constructing a katana for Takeda.
 Despite the language barrier, the old man teaches him about smithing and swordsmanship.
 Meanwhile, Kinjo decides to find out who hired his clan to murder Kirina.
-The man he finds, Nemura (Saito), is a powerful yakuza figure who bought Kirina from her uncle, a pimp, then ordered her death when she left him after years of servitude.
+The man he finds, Nemura, is a powerful yakuza figure who bought Kirina from her uncle, a pimp, then ordered her death when she left him after years of servitude.
 Disgusted that he killed an innocent woman over such a petty grievance, Kinjo kills the man.

 Three weeks after Kirina's death, Takeda's new sword is ready, and Racine's injuries have healed.
 Takeda arrives at the island and is dismayed to find that Oshima has been training Racine.
 He humiliates Racine in a friendly duel.
 When Racine announces that he wants to leave the island and return home to New York, Takeda has him imprisoned and alerts Kinjo of his whereabouts.
 Hordes of ninjas arrive, overwhelming Takeda's inexperienced samurai, but Takeda gets the duel with Kinjo he wanted.
 Kinjo is victorious, stabbing Takeda through the torso; Takeda in turn stabs Kinjo in the leg, but soon dies.

 As Kinjo is about to kill a helpless Mieko he is caught off-guard by Racine, whom Oshima had released on Mieko's instructions.
 Racine stabs Kinjo in the right shoulder, hurting his dominant arm.
 However, he is armed with only a sword he barely knows how to use.
 With his newfound skills and assistance from Mieko, Racine manages to decapitate Kinjo.
 Oshima then arrives in battle gear, and is annoyed to find all the ninjas dead.
 Racine, Mieko, and Oshima walk up the hill toward the family castle.